lchi021497/vvenc/NOTES.md

 4. run `./run_simpoints.sh bball fast 100000000` as an example
 5. look under ./bball/fast/100000000 for output files

+** To run on ECE Cluster, replace `cmake` in Makefile with `/afs/ece.cmu.edu/class/ece643/software/xilinxVitis/petalinux/2020.2/sysroots/x86_64-petalinux-linux/usr/bin/cmake` to use an up-to-date cmake

 Output files from run_simpoint.sh script

 count.bb: Number of occurences of basic blocks in intervals (interval is tunable with third argument to run_simpoint script)